 |English | Español||

-Your risk factors:
+Your heart disease and heart attack risk factors:

 Heart MurmurMost heart murmurs are "innocent" -- the sound of blood flowing in and near the heart.
 However, if the heart murmur is caused by blood flowing through a defective or overworked blood valve, treatment may be required.
 Manhattan Cardiology screenings can determine if the heart murmur is benign or caused by undiagnosed valve disease.
 If untreated, certain conditions like aortic stenosis can lead to heart failure.